libratbag/libratbag/doc/dbus.rst

         occurs, the :func:`Resync` signal is emitted and all properties are updated to the current state.

+.. function:: Reset() → ()

+        Instructs the device to perform a factory reset, restoring all settings to their hardware defaults.
+This call is handled asynchronously.
+A :func:`Resync` signal is always emitted after the reset completes, regardless of success or failure.
+Clients should re-read all properties after receiving the signal.

+        Not all devices support hardware reset.
+If the device's driver does not implement reset, this call has no effect.

 .. function:: Resync()

         :type: Signal